realtouseef/techanaut/README.md

 ## Can't be complete

 - [ ] add `rel=sponsor` to the `anchor tag` inside `h6` aka. view price button (returns every link of the post -- cant put `rel-sponsor` to linking to other articles)

+- [ ] Add table of content (can't find the correct the content type for it, a bit confusing)